-Programme/Course Programme Specialization Dates of Introduction

-No Data Entered/Not Applicable !!!
+Programme/Course Programme Specialization Dates of Introduction No Data Entered/Not Applicable !!!

-No file uploaded.

 1.2.2 - Programmes in which Choice Based Credit System (CBCS)/Elective course system implemented at the affiliated Colleges (if applicable) during the academic year.

 Name of programmes adopting CBCS Programme Specialization Date of implementation of CBCS/Elective Course System No Data Entered/Not Applicable !!!